fatemerhmi/coffee-gen-ai/research_updates/README.md

 Here are some interesting papers on this topic:

 * A Survey on LLM-as-a-Judge, Gu et al. [Dec 2024] - [paper](https://arxiv.org/pdf/2411.15594)

 * LLMs-as-Judges: A Comprehensive Survey on LLM-based Evaluation Methods, Li et al. [Dec 2024] - [paper](https://arxiv.org/pdf/2412.05579)

+* From Generation to Judgment: Opportunities and Challenges of LLM-as-a-judge, Li et al. [Jan 2025] - [paper](https://arxiv.org/pdf/2412.05579)
+  - "LLM-as-ajudge" paradigm, LLMs are leveraged to perform scoring, ranking, or selection across various tasks and applications
+  - explore LLM-as-a-judge from three dimensions: what to judge, how to judge and where to judge
+    - Attribute: What to judge? helpfulness, harmlessness, reliability, relevance, feasibility and overall quality
+    - Methodology: How to judge? prompting techniques for LLMas-a-judge systems, including manually-labeled data, synthetic feedback, supervised fine-tuning, preference learning, swapping operation, rule augmentation, multi-agent collaboration, demonstration, multi-turn interaction and comparison acceleration
+    - Application: Where to judge? applications in which LLM-as-a-judge has been employed, including evaluation, alignment, retrieval and reasoning

 * LLM Evaluators Recognize and Favor Their Own Generations, Panickssery et al. [Apr 2024] - [paper](https://arxiv.org/pdf/2404.13076)
   - biases are introduced due to the same LLM acting as both the evaluator and the evaluatee